markharrison/xbox-playfab-unity/README.md

 Check it plays ok in the Unity editor

-Switch platform to Universal Windpws Platform - project / application from Unity
+Switch platform to Universal Windows Platform - project / application from Unity
 - Select build 14393 or later in the Minimum Version dropdown.
 Select the latest SDK in the Target Version dropdown.
 - Optional enable the Development checkbox to enable logging.